mmistakes/minimal-mistakes/_posts/learning/conferences/2022-11-07-web-summit.md

 -   I encourage you to check out his chat and learn more about his company.

 -   This topic hits close to home.
 It reminds me of my father.
-He came to the US and worked many back-breaking jobs.
+He came to the U.S and worked many back-breaking jobs.
 He did it, but he never wanted it for his children.
 It is incredible to see someone like Ariyan working to help us get to a place where people no longer have to break their bodies to provide.

 ## Progress in Women’s Fertility - [Gameto](https://www.gametogen.com/ "https://www.gametogen.com/")